bcraig83/CleanArchitecture/readme.md

 ### Domain

-- Added a solution directory for events, but have not added any examples yet.
-There's a little bleed with [this repository](https://github.com/ardalis/CleanArchitecture).
+- Added a solution directory for events.
+There's a little bleed here with [this repository](https://github.com/ardalis/CleanArchitecture).
-- Have (controversially) add some repository interfaces.
+- Have (controversially) added some repository interfaces.
 The concept of repositories is purely to allow decoupling of database from application when writing functional tests.
 I don't think the concept itself is controversial, but where to place these interfaces might be.
 It could be argued they belong in the application layer.
-I've gone with domain, purely because so many enterprise applications have the domain in the database.
+I've gone with domain, purely because so many enterprise applications have their domain stored in the database.
 - Added some domain-level unit tests.
 - Some very minor code tidying.